The gentle singing of birds slowly pulled me out of my dream.

 -Mmm, my favourite autumn – I sighed sipping aromatic decoction.
 I felt the heat spread centimetre by centimetre of my body.
 Blood begins to flow more freely, and thoughts take on a positive glow.

-Autumn, always has the power that with every breeze, it reminds me of my immune system, which is an intelligent, protective shield for the body.
+Autumn, always reminds me of my immune system, which is an intelligent, protective shield for the body.
 Our cells, organs and tissues work together to respond appropriately to dangerous viruses and bacteria.
 This system is not only in one place in the body, but it also consists of many parts and organs that perform a specific function.
 These include bone marrow, thymus, spleen, lymph nodes, tonsils, intestine and the nervous system.

 Food vs immune system

 Our immune system is also crucial to the digestive system.
 The intestine makes up 70% of the immune system.
 An essential condition for maintaining health is well-functioning intestinal flora.
 To achieve this, we must provide good bacteria for our digestive system.
 However, to help good bacteria, we should give enough food, filled with minerals, good fats, fibre and antioxidants.